-Professor of Medicine (Medical Oncology); Director, Yale SPORE in Skin Cancer, Yale Cancer Center; Director, Yale Immuno-Oncology Training Program; Medical Oncology Leader, Melanoma Program; Associate Cancer Center Director, Education, Training and Faculty Development; Deputy Section Chief, Medical Oncology
+Harvey and Kate Cushing Professor of Medicine (Oncology) and of Dermatology; Director, Yale SPORE in Skin Cancer, Yale Cancer Center; Vice Chair for Translational Research, Internal Medicine; Chief, Division of Skin and Kidney Cancer; Associate Cancer Center Director, Education, Training and Faculty Development; Deputy Section Chief, Medical Oncology

 Yale Cancer Center K12 Calabresi Immuno-Oncology Training Program (IOTP)